aergonaut/artifice/README.md

 **NOTE:** This is a work in progress!
 It probably won't be useful to you!

+## Supported Platforms

+`artifice` supports all of the Rust [Tier 1 platforms](https://forge.rust-lang.org/platform-support.html) in addition to FreeBSD and NetBSD.

 ## Configuration

 `artifice` can be configured using a configuration file.
 By default this file is